 Students majoring in Piano Pedagogy and Performance receive private lessons, study major teaching methodologies, and undertake observation and practice teaching.
-The program includes a twosemester teaching internship and culminates in a full recital or else in a combination lecture/performance recital.
+The program includes a two-semester teaching internship and culminates in a full recital or else in a combination lecture/performance recital.
 Semester juries are required.
+A weekly Pedagogy Lab is required for two semesters, but recommended for four semesters.